Native Python Integration (PyOkera)¶

-PyOkera is the native Python library for clients interacting with ODAS.
-It is similar to the Java libraries and calls the lower level ODAS services.
-The library directly interacts with the planner and worker services.
-There are alternate ways it can interact with ODAS from Python.
+PyOkera is the native Python library for clients interacting with Okera.
+It is similar to the Java libraries and calls the lower-level Okera services.
+The library directly interacts with the Okera Policy Engine (planner) and Enforcement Fleet worker services.
+There are alternate ways it can interact with Okera from Python.
 In particular, it can interact by way of the REST API.
 This library can provide more overall control and better performance.
 For simple applications, the REST API may be sufficient.
 We recommend this native library for reading larger volumes of data.

 Note: This library is currently in a preview phase.
 The APIs are subject to change and the performance characteristics are not in their final state.

-PyOkera requires ODAS 0.8.1 or greater.
+PyOkera requires Okera 0.8.1 or greater.
 If running against an older version, scans will fail with a message to upgrade the server.

 - Python 3.4+.

 * These packages are required to use the scan APIs, but they are not required for the metadata-related APIs.